Houston-Galveston Region BIG: Implementing a Plan to Protect Recreational Uses

 Watch the BIG video on YouTube.
-The BIG is a diverse group of committed and concerned folks, representing a cross-section of concerned citizens from many disciplines.
+The BIG is a diverse group of committed and concerned people, representing a cross-section of concerned citizens from many disciplines.
 The group works for better quality water in the 2,200 square-mile area covered by their plan.

 The road map for restoring water quality

 Water quality testing found that bacteria concentrations are elevated in numerous waterways in the Houston–Galveston region.
 High bacteria concentrations might pose a risk to people who swim or wade in natural waters.
 Swimming and wading are called “contact recreation” in the state’s standards for water quality; the term refers to all recreation in which people are likely to swallow natural waters.

 The goal of this project is to reduce bacteria concentrations and protect recreational safety.
 This project includes 72 TMDLs for 60 waterway segments in 10 counties.
 The project area is 2,204 square miles including all or part of 56 cities and a population of about four million people.

 Watershed Counties: Brazoria, Harris, Fort Bend, Grimes, Liberty, Montgomery, San Jacinto, Walker, and Waller